How to Generate Leads for Your Digital Marketing Agency

 At this level, the prospect wants to know further details about your digital marketing agency.
 You might want to publish relevant blog posts that lead them toward signing up for a newsletter.
-That way, you can handle follow ups that keep your audience within the pipeline.
+That way, you can handle follow-ups that keep your audience within the pipeline.

 By the time your client becomes familiar with your services through blog posts and email campaigns, it’s time to provide a high-level sales call where you can make your pitch.
-Whether or not the prospect agrees to make purchase, your main goal here is to keep them interested until they develop a desire to buy.
+Whether or not the prospect agrees to make a purchase, your main goal here is to keep them interested until they develop a desire to buy.